 Pros and cons of zero-coupon CDs

 There are advantages and disadvantages to every financial decision and zero-coupon CDs are no exception.
-Here are some of the pros and cons you should consider before investing in zero-coupon CDs.
+Here are some pros and cons to consider before investing in zero-coupon CDs.

-One of the most significant advantages of a zero-coupon CD is that you can earn deeply discounted rates.
-This discounted rate gives you the potential to earn higher returns than what other CDs offer since you didn’t pay for the full value of the original investment.
+One of the most significant advantages of a zero-coupon CD is that they are sold at a discounted price.
+You’ll potentially earn a higher return than what traditional CDs offer since you didn’t pay face value for the CD at the outset.

 Low-risk savings option

-You may like zero-coupon CDs because they are a low-risk savings option.
-Your return is guaranteed over a certain period of time as long as you don’t withdraw the money early.
-This could be an advantage if interest rates drop over the life of the CD.
+Zero-coupon CDs are a low-risk savings option with a guaranteed return, as long as you don’t withdraw the money early.
+Including them in your portfolio could work to your advantage if you expect interest rates to drop during the duration of the CD.

 Professor and certified financial planner Brandon Renfro says zero-coupon CDs are a good option for savers who have longer-term savings goals.
 “You purchase a zero-coupon CD for a lower price and collect the larger maturity value at the end of the CD’s term,” Renfro says.
 “That’s pretty straightforward and makes it very easy to plan for savings goals.”